python-summit/swisspycon/association/bylaws_no_annual_meeting.md

 The present Statutes have been approved by the Constituent General Assembly of 6th July 2016 in Zurich.

-For the Association
+For the Association, President                          , Secretary.

-President

-Secretary